jinghuazhao/INF/rsid/README.md

 Earlier on, a pQTL-based MR analysis is furnished with `pqtlMR.sh`.

+Immune-mediatd diseases (IMDs) from OpenGWAS is obtained via `OpenGWAS.sh`.

+## pQTL-disease QTL overlap

-Immune-mediatd diseases (IMDs) from OpenGWAS is obtained via `OpenGWAS.sh`, while `pqtlGWAS.R` was used for pQTL-disease GWAS lookup based on PhenoScanner v2 which used the following scheme.
+File `pqtlGWAS.R` was used for pQTL-disease GWAS lookup based on PhenoScanner v2 which used the following scheme.

 1. When pQTL is the disease QTL itself, decide if a switch is needed for effect direction.
 2. When pQTL and QTL has the same alleles, do as in Step 1.